-Based upon the application of these criteria, the Authority has no component units but is a component unit of the City of Ocean City.
+Based upon the application of these criteria, the Ocean City Community Development Corporation is a component unit of the Authority and the Authority is a component unit of the City of Ocean City.
 The Mayor and Council of the City of Ocean City appoint six of the seven Commissioners.
 These financial statements would be either blended or discreetly presented as a part of the City's financial statements if the City reported using generally accepted accounting principles applicable to governmental entities.